Nowadays, you can spend over $2,500 on a fancy custom AR-15 or under $500 on a no-frills AR-15 that still works perfectly fine.

 The Best AR-15 Gun Cases: Outdoor Empire Reviews

-- The best AR-15 hard case: Boyt H36SG Hard Sided Travel Case
+- Best AR-15 hard case: Boyt H36SG Hard Sided Travel Case

-- The best AR-15 soft case: Bulldog Cases Ultra-Compact AR-15 Discreet Rifle Case
+- Best AR-15 soft case: Bulldog Cases Ultra-Compact AR-15 Discreet Rifle Case

 *Looking for a specific feature?
 Check out our quick-reference chart below: